Alberlab-Team/Mekolution/README.md

 ### The Mecanics

 The mecanics are the rules or addons of the core like the implementation of a cow which can be killed by two individu and these individu can be share this cow with equal portion or not ...

+### Void pygame programm

+0N17 : The programm "void_pygame_programm.py" is an empty pygame programm, a layer you can copy when you want to create a
+    new pygame programm with threading

+    Class programm :
+        here are all the globals vars (screen etc...) and all the Threads functions.